 In the end, the FBI got its man; Mo was arrested, charged, and sentenced to three years in prison when he accepted a plea deal.
 (Having served his time, Mo is currently awaiting deportation back to China.)
 Six of his DBN colleagues remain wanted by the FBI, but since the United States has no extradition treaty with the PRC, they’ll remain free.
 DBN never skipped a beat; Robert Mo was merely one small cog in the corporate machine.

 This isn’t the story of an innocent man: Robert Mo committed the crimes he was accused of.
-Yet, it’s also difficult to read The Scientist and the Spy and conclude that the FBI’s investigation of Mo and DBN was a wise use of time, money, and resources.
+Yet, it’s also difficult to read The Scientist and the Spy and not conclude that the FBI’s investigation of Mo and DBN was a wise use of time, money, and resources.
 Was the theft of corn seed—from Monsanto, a private company now owned by Germany’s Bayer—really that significant a threat to American national security?
 How much of a competitive edge was DBN ever going to gain?
 And did DBN even know what it was doing with this whole scheme?
 As Kevin Montgomery explained to Hvistendahl, “If DBN wanted to steal seed, the approach its executives had chosen was the least efficient one he could imagine,” and whatever GMO technology they managed to acquire would be obsolete within a few years anyway; seed companies constantly seek to improve their products.
 “Where the FBI saw an elaborate effort to steal intellectual property and threaten national security,” Hvistendahl writes, “Kevin saw a collection of inept criminals bumbling around cornfields.”

 But the specter of China, of communism, of competition hovers above this entire story, inviting questions about how far the FBI has really come since the Red Scare of the J. Edgar Hoover years.
 Hvistendahl looks back at that history, when any scientist with Chinese ancestry who came into contact with Mao’s PRC could fall under suspicion of spying for the enemy.
 In the post-Cold War years, FBI leaders became convinced by a theory that Beijing relies on “non-traditional collectors”—average people not employed by state security—to carry out its clandestine operations, whether for national security or industrial espionage.
 “Taken to its natural conclusion,” Hvistendahl explains, “the theory meant that the Chinese government commanded a network of amateur spies and that all incidences of trade secret theft, whether of widgets or weapons, traced back to the Chinese Communist Party.”
 FBI Director Christopher Wray has also spoken of Chinese students studying at American universities as potential clandestine actors and described the United States as facing “a whole-of-society threat” posed by Chinese espionage.